-The Hidden Power of Communication: Understanding How Work Really Gets Done in Bank Branches- Ziraat Bank Example
+Hidden Power of Communication: Understanding Organizational Structure in Bank Branches: Ziraat Bank Example

-*İLKER MET Ziraat Bank, Ankara, Turkey Tel: +90312 584 20 00 Email: imet@ziraatbank.com.tr
+*İLKER MET Ziraat Bank, Ankara, Turkey Phone: +90312 584 20 00 E-mail: imet@ziraatbank.com.tr

 **HİMMET AKSOY

-Ziraat Bank, Ankara, Turkey Tel: +90312 584 21 60 Email: hiaksoy@ziraatbank.com.tr
+Ziraat Bank, Ankara, Turkey Phone: +90312 584 21 60 E-mail: hiaksoy@ziraatbank.com.tr

-***AYFER ERKOÇ Ziraat Bank, Ankara, Turkey Tel: +90312 584 22 31 Email: ayfcelik@ziraatbank.com.tr
+***AYFER ERKOÇ Ziraat Bank, Ankara, Turkey Phone: +90312 584 22 31 E-mail: ayfcelik@ziraatbank.com.tr

+ABSTRACT

-There is of course no doubt that having of the corporate a well-functioning organizational communication channel is a must to maintain the corporate culture and align with the organizational strategy and goals of the institution.
+By all means, having a well-functioning organizational communication channel is a must to maintain the corporate culture and align with the organizational strategy and goals.

-In order to improve communication levels in an organization, it is necessary to know the communication habits and levels of the employees.
-Organizational Network Analysis (ONA) is a structured way to visualize how communications, information, and decisions flow through an organization and also communication patterns look like for what between employees.
-In order to map these relations, application of ONA just rely on whether there is a relation or not, while analyze of a network with metrics and statistical methods will also consider the institutional setting and rely on multiplex relational (Bergenholtz and Waldstrom, 2011).
+In order to improve communication levels in an organization, it is crucial to know the communication habits and levels of employees.
+Organizational Network Analysis (ONA) is a structured way to visualize how communication, information, and decisions flow through an organization, and the nature of communication patterns among employees.

-“A picture speaks a thousand words” is one of the most commonly used phrases.
-But a graph speaks so much more than that.
-A visual representation of data, in the form of graphs, helps human researcher professionals gain actionable insights and make better data driven decisions based on them (Borner, 2015)
+“A picture is worth a thousand words” is one of the most commonly used phrases.
+On the other hand, a graph is worth much more than that.
+“A visual representation of data, in the form of graphs, helps human resources professionals gain actionable insights and make better data driven decisions based on them”.

-In this study, the dimension of the organizational communication between the managers and employees in the 1.642 banking branches is analysed with ONA.
-Then 12 metrics are calculated.
-Using the correlation analysis, the highest relationship among these metrics are selected.
-Branches with similar characteristics are grouped by cluster analysis.
+The role of the team leader is important in increasing communication between the teams .In this study, the dimensions of organizational communication between the managers and employees in 1.642 banking branches has been analysed with the ONA.
+Then 12 metrics were calculated.
+Using the correlation analysis, the highest relationship among these metrics was selected.
+Branches with similar characteristics were grouped by cluster analysis.
 It is seen that the cluster with the best characteristics is also the branches with high performance.

-Keyword: Organizational Network Analyses, Fruchterman-Reingold Algorithm, Clustering, Corelation Analyses, ONA Metrics.
+Keywords: Organizational Network Analyses, Fruchterman-Reingold Algorithm, Clustering, Correlation Analyses, ONA Metrics.
 R Programming, People Analytics.

 *Chief Executive Human Resources Officer